📌 Quick Answer:

 Client name withheld due to NDA.

-How to Hire Employees Through EOR in India
+How to Hire Employees in India Through an Employer of Record

 Most US founders assume that India employer of record services involve weeks of back and forth.
 In practice, once you’ve picked your candidate, the sequence from paperwork to first payroll wraps up in two to three weeks.